Anushk97/Blog/_posts/2024-06-11-second-post.md

 ---
 layout: post
-title:  "GPT2 from scratch: Concept, architecture, training"
+title:  "GPT-2 from scratch: Concept, architecture, training 😎"
 date:   2024-06-11 12:54:15 +0800
 categories: jekyll update
 ---

-I aim to replicate the GPT2 architecture and perform training on a dataset.
+I aim to replicate the GPT-2 architecture and perform training on a dataset.
 The purpose of this exercise is to better understand the transformer architecture, its code and training in pytorch.
+Moreover, GPT-2 came out in 2019 from this [paper](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf) which laid the foundation to more complex models using multi headed attention.
+So understanding this architecture is crucial.

-### State of GPT2
+### State of GPT-2 for 124M model ⛵
-Parameters inside the GPT2 model which I got from huggingface GPT2 model.
-The main thing to notice from the table is that GPT2 model has a vocabulary size of 50257 tokens and positional encoding of 1024 (which is used for context size).
+Parameters inside the GPT-2 model which I got from huggingface GPT-2 model.
+The main thing to notice from the table is that GPT-2 model has a vocabulary size of 50257 tokens and positional encoding of 1024 (which is used for context size).
 The vector size used in this model is 768 which are used to learn and store these embeddings.

 ```markdown
 | Layer/Component                          | Parameter                      | Shape         | Explanation |